PXLAIRobotics/PXL_InFluxDB/README.md

 **DevBox**

-Attach a bash shell to the FastAPI container by executing the following script:
+Attach a bash shell to the DevBox container by executing the following script:

 2.
 ```./003_attach_bash_to_devbox_container.sh```